Wiz-IO/platformio-quectel-examples/BC66_SDK/README.md

-EXAMPLES Quectel BC66
+Quectel BC66

-notes:
+Notes:
+* OpenCPU examples  from SDK v1.5
 * Arduino examples not work with old SDK
-* OpenCPU examples  from SDK v1.5